mehrdad-bm/mobility_shift/README.md

 Please acknowledge and cite this repository if you use the code.

-You are also most welcome to contribute to extend the code.
+You are also most welcome to contribute and extend the code.

 ## How to Use